decile-team/spear/README.md

 ## Publications

-[1] Maheshwari, Ayush, et al. "Data Programming using Semi-Supervision and Subset Selection." arXiv preprint arXiv:2008.09887 (2020).
+[1] Maheshwari, Ayush, et al. "Data Programming using Semi-Supervision and Subset Selection.", In Findings of ACL (Long Paper) 2021.

 [2] Chatterjee, Oishik, Ganesh Ramakrishnan, and Sunita Sarawagi.
-"Data Programming using Continuous and Quality-Guided Labeling Functions." arXiv preprint arXiv:1911.09860 (2019).
+"Data Programming using Continuous and Quality-Guided Labeling Functions."
+In AAAI 2020.

-[3] Sahay, Atul, et al. "Rule augmented unsupervised constituency parsing." arXiv preprint arXiv:2105.10193 (2021).
+[3] Sahay, Atul, et al. "Rule augmented unsupervised constituency parsing."
+In Findings of ACL (Short Paper) 2021.